GaryBell1905793/CDNS/README.md

 Code cleanup and formatting
 Optimized algorithm for better efficiency - 113
-Added new feature for better user experience - v4.6.6
+Added new feature for better user experience - v4.6.6 Added new feature for better user experience - update 9